xiaogdgenuine/Manga-Colorization-FJ/README.md

 ## <div align="center"><b><a href="README.md">English</a> | <a href="README_CN.md">简体中文</a></b></div>
 An amazing manga colorization project  |  漫画AI上色

-If Manga-Colorization is helpful, please help to ⭐ this repo or recommend it to your friends 😊 <br>
+If Manga-Colorization-FJ is helpful, please help to ⭐ this repo or recommend it to your friends 😊 <br>
 # New features

 - [x] Skip color img just copy to output.